-The X-Files Season 11 Set to Air in 2018; Mitch Pileggi to Return?
+The X-Files Season 11 Set to Air in 2018; Possible Returning Of Mitch Pileggi

 There has never been any doubt that The X-Files will return for another season.
 No conspiracy theory or alien abduction can cover up that truth.
 But the key question is when will the series return?